 In addition to the conditions outlined in 23 CFR 771.117(a) which define a CE classification, a CE may require additional environmental analysis and coordination to confirm the appropriateness of the designation.
-23 CFR 771.117(b) cites that any action which normally would be classified as a CE but could involve "unusual circumstances" (defined in CEQ 1501.4 as "extraordinary circumstances") will require appropriate environmental studies to determine if the CE determination is proper.
+23 CFR 771.117(b) cites that any action which normally would be classified as a CE but could involve "unusual circumstances" will require appropriate environmental studies to determine if the CE determination is proper.
 Extraordinary circumstances are appropriately understood as those factors or circumstances that help a federal agency identify situations or environmental settings that may require an otherwise categorically excludable action to be further analyzed in an EA or EIS).